Ruslan3811/micro_blog/README.md

 In this project I coded a micro-blog, where created User can create new articles.

 On main page:
-1)User is able to choose article with favorite title, author and partial description.
+1) User is able to choose article with favorite title, author and partial description.
 If he clicks on the title link, he goes to detail page.
-2)Also on the page he can create own article using button "Yes".
+2) Also on the page he can create own article using button "Yes".

 On detail page:
 1) User can see all information about article.
-2) 2) User is able to come back to main page clicking the link and choose another article.
+2) User is able to come back to main page clicking the link and choose another article.

 Using html/css I could hide part description of article and define the fill color of the text.